Medically reviewed by Drugs.com. Last updated on Sep 13, 2020.

 - Topical Skin Product

-A pyrimidine antimetabolite that interferes with DNA synthesis by blocking the methylation of deoxyuridylic acid to thymidylic acid; blocks DNA synthesis to prevent cell proliferation of fast growing cells and cause cell death.
+Fluorouracil is a pyrimidine antimetabolite that interferes with DNA synthesis by blocking the methylation of deoxyuridylic acid to thymidylic acid; blocks DNA synthesis to prevent cell proliferation of fast growing cells and cause cell death.

 ~6% of a topical dose is absorbed systemically (5% cream)